IBM/community-automation/ansible/roles/request_ocs_local_storage/readme.md

 ## Overview

+- This will automatically login to your cluster
 - This role installs Openshift Container Storage (OCS) on OCP 4.6 or newer clusters.
 - Works on X, P, and Z clusters
 - To install OCS using `local storage` the OCP clusters require need the following min requirements.